opencadc/opencadc.github.io/storage-inventory/ops/README.md

                         rm temp_rsa.pub

                 - the `publicKeyFile` will be required by services which need to verify the pre-authorized URLS (`minoc`).
-    - See the [opencadc storage inventory raven](https://github.com/opencadc/storage-inventory/tree/master/raven) documentation for more configuration details.
     - test with, e.g., `curl https://www.example.org/raven/availability`

 1. <a id='configuration-fenwick'>**fenwick**</a> - Metadata sync application

     - Required for: Storage site and Global site
     - Container image: Use the latest `storage-inventory/fenwick` image from [`images.opencadc.org`](#resource-repository)
+    - See the [opencadc storage inventory fenwick](https://github.com/opencadc/storage-inventory/tree/master/fenwick) documentation for details.
     - Configuration notes:
         - `fenwick.properites`:
             - `org.opencadc.fenwick.queryService`:
                 - fenwick is used to synchronise artifact metadata between a Storage site and a Global site.
 The `queryService` is the [resourceID](#term-resourceid) for the _remote_ `luskan` service -- ie. if fenwick is running at a Storage site, `queryService` should refer to the remote Global site `luskan`; if fenwick is running at the Global site, `queryService` should refer to the remote Storage site `luskan` service.
 A Global site will need to run a fenwick instance for _each_ Storage site.
-    - See the [opencadc storage inventory fenwick](https://github.com/opencadc/storage-inventory/tree/master/fenwick) documentation for more configuration details.

 1. <a id='configuration-tantar'>**tantar**</a> - File validation application

     - Required for: Storage site only
     - Container image: Use the latest `storage-inventory/tantar` image from [`images.opencadc.org`](#resource-repository)
+    - See the [opencadc Storage Inventory tantar](https://github.com/opencadc/storage-inventory/tree/master/tantar) documentation for details.
     - Configuration notes:
         - `tantar.properties`
             -   `org.opencadc.tantar.buckets`:
                 - See the description of [buckets](#term-bucket).
 Tantar operates on _storage_ buckets.
                 - If you're only running one instance of tantar it should be configured to operate on all buckets (`0-f`); for multiple instances of tantar, you would want to configure these to operate on non-overlapping subsets of buckets (e.g. `0-7`, `8-f`).
-    - See the [opencadc Storage Inventory tantar](https://github.com/opencadc/storage-inventory/tree/master/tantar) documentation for more configuration details.

 1. <a id='configuration-critwall'>**critwall**</a> - File sync application

     - Required for: Storage site only
     - Container image: Use the latest `storage-inventory/critwall` image from [`images.opencadc.org`](#resource-repository)
+    - See the [opencadc Storage Inventory critwall](https://github.com/opencadc/storage-inventory/tree/master/critwall) documentation for details.
     - Configuration notes:
         - `critwall.properties`
             - `org.opencadc.critwall.locatorService`: